Canadian football: Field

 The Canadian football field is 150 yd long and 65 yd wide, within which the goal areas are 20 yd deep, and the goal lines are 110 yd apart.
 Weighted pylons are placed on the inside corner of the intersections of the goal lines and end lines.
-Including the end zone, the total area of the field is 87750 sqft.
+Including the end zones, the total area of the field is 87750 sqft.

 At each goal line is a set of 40 ft goalposts, which consist of two uprights joined by an 18+1/2 ft crossbar which is 10 ft above the goal line.
 The goalposts may be H-shaped (both posts fixed in the ground) although in the higher-calibre competitions the tuning-fork design (supported by a single curved post behind the goal line, so that each post starts 10 ft above the ground) is preferred.

 The sides of the field are marked by white sidelines, the goal line is marked in white or yellow, and white lines are drawn laterally across the field every 5 yd from the goal line.
 These lateral lines are called "yard lines" and often marked with the distance in yards from and an arrow pointed toward the nearest goal line.
 Prior to the early 1980s, arrows were not used and all yard lines (in both multiples of 5 and 10) were usually marked with the distance to the goal line, including the goal line itself which was marked with either a "0" or "00"; in most stadiums today, only the yard markers in multiples of 10 are marked with numbers, with the goal line sometimes being marked with a "G".
 The centre (55-yard) line usually is marked with a "C" (or, more rarely, with a "55").
 "Hash marks" are painted in white, parallel to the yardage lines, at 1 yd intervals, 24 yd from the sidelines under amateur rules, but 28 yd in the CFL.

 On fields that have a surrounding running track, such as Molson Stadium and many universities, the end zones are often cut off in the corners to accommodate the track.
 Until 1986, the end zones were 25 yd deep, giving the field an overall length of 160 yd, and a correspondingly larger cutoff could be required at the corners.
-The first field to feature the shorter 20-yard endzones was Vancouver's BC Place (home of the BC Lions), which opened in 1983.
+The first field to feature the shorter 20-yard end zone was Vancouver's BC Place (home of the BC Lions), which opened in 1983.
 This was particularly common among U.S.-based teams during the CFL's American expansion, where few American stadiums were able to accommodate the much longer and noticeably wider CFL field.
 The end zones in Toronto's BMO Field are only 18 yards instead of 20 yards.

+Beginning in 2027, the playing field in the CFL will be shortened from 110 to 100 yards and the end zones from 20 to 15 yards.
+In addition, the goal posts will be moved from the goal line to the end line.